ccswbs/UoGd7-Training/accessiblecontentguide/known-issues-a11ly.md

 # Known Accessibility Issues

-These are known accessiblity issues which appear in Siteimprove reports, and can be ignored for now.
+These are known accessiblity issues which may appear in Siteimprove reports, and can be ignored for now.

 ## BrightEdge cookie (#becookiebuttonbarid)

-This can only be fixed by BrightEdge and in the meantime users can ignore this error.
+This issue can only be fixed by BrightEdge and in the meantime you can ignore this error.

 ![Siteimprove Report](../.gitbook/assets/becookie.png)